jessepav/lacygoill-wiki-backup/anki/anki.md

    - `Change Note Type...` – in the contextual menu (or press `C-S-m`)
    - `New note type:`

+## How to create a new note type?

+Press <kbd>C-S-n</kbd>, or click the buttons:

+   - Tools
+   - Manage Note Types

+Then, click the buttons:

+   - Add
+   - Manage Note Types

+Select an existing note type; it will serve as a base for cloning.
+Finally, give it a name.

+---

+From the `Manage Note Types` window, your new note type can be:

+   - renamed (`Rename`)
+   - deleted (`Delete`)
+   - given new fields (`Fields...`)
+   - given new card types (`Cards...`)

 ##
 ## How to make Anki generate several cards from a given note?

-Add a new card type to the currently used type of note.
+Add a new card type to the currently used note type.

 Press <kbd>C-l</kbd> or click on the  `Cards...` button, then click on `Options` and finally `Add Card Type...`.

 Repeat the process as many times as desired.

-## My type of note has 2 card types.
+## My note type has 2 card types.
 ### I've just used it to generate 2 cards.
 Why does Anki only make me review one of them?

 They're considered siblings, and so Anki has buried the second card until another day.